Rise-Vision/gulp-html2string/README.md

         base: path.join(__dirname, 'html'), //The base path of HTML templates
         createObj: true, // Indicate wether to define the global object that stores
                          // the global template strings
-        objName: 'TEMPLATES'  // Name of the global template store variable
+        objName: 'TEMPLATES',  // Name of the global template store variable
-                              //say the converted string for myTemplate.html will be saved to TEMPLATE['myTemplate.html'] }))
+                              //say the converted string for myTemplate.html will be saved to TEMPLATE['myTemplate.html']
+        noObject: false // If set to true, output will be TEMPLATE = ... instead of TEMPLATE['myTemplate.html'] }))
       .pipe(rename({extname: '.js'}))
       .pipe(gulp.dest('templates/')); //Output folder